PWShields/libraries/README.md

 returns all records
 - http://localhost:8080/libraries/1 returns the record with id=1
 - http://localhost:8080/h2-console will take you to the database console, the password is specified in application.properties
+- http://localhost:8080/demo will take you to a HTML page that demonstrates Thymeleaf as a view technology